 Then, sign the cover letter with your full name.

-Plus, since 69% of surveyed workers believe getting a job in 2021 will be much harder or somewhat harder than in previous years, adding a cover letter to your application is a great way to stand out.
+In a 2021 Job Seeker Nation Report by JobVite, 69% of surveyed workers believed getting a job will be much harder or somewhat harder than in previous years.
+With this in mind, adding a cover letter to your application is a great way to stand out.

 How to Write a Cover Letter